ZORIUS-D-O-O/Ompiere/README.md

 - **SCM**: Supplier management and logistics optimization.

 ### Modularity
-iDempiere employs a modular architecture using the OSGi framework, allowing for seamless addition and integration of plugins to extend core functionalities.
+Ompiere employs a modular architecture using the OSGi framework, allowing for seamless addition and integration of plugins to extend core functionalities.

 ### User Interface
 - Intuitive web-based interface.